WenzyWong/WenzyWong/README.md

 - ⚡ Fun fact: ...
 -->

-This is Wenzy, a Ph.D. student at Fundan University.
+This is Wenzy, a Ph.D. candidate at Fundan University.

-- 🧬 Research keywords: Bioinformatics; Cancer; Microbiome.
+- 🧬 Research keywords: bioinformatics; tumour-associated microbiome.

 - ♾️ Interdisciplinary research always attracts me.
 Connecting ideas is a fascinating act of creative intelligence!